Our 2 in 1 waterproof jacket in Ventile and Climashield

 Try doing the same thing with a technical fabric like Gore-Tex, you will see that it is much less comfortable.

-🤫 It's silent
+🤫 It's quiet

 🌦️ It's useful in many different climates

-Ventile says it's a fabric you can wear "while going salmon fishing in Scotland, hiking in the Alps or during a windy golf lesson."
+Ventile says it's a fabric you can wear "while salmon fishing in Scotland, hiking in the Alps or during a windy golf lesson."

 ⚒️ It's sustainable